IamCalories/ML_for_IM_in_ASC/README.md

 1. RSRP (Reference Symbol Received Power) is "the signal strength" that UE received from the downlink reference signal.
 > - In our project, in every single time, UE will send RSRP which it received in the last time back to the BS.
-> - Each UE chooses "the strongeset strengest signal" among every BS(in our system: 12 BSs) to be the BS who serves it.
+> - Each UE chooses "the strongeset strengest signal" among all BS (in our system: 12 BSs) to be the BS who serves it.
 We called that strongeset strengest signal "signal RSRP".
 Otherwise, "interference RSRP".

 #### state: